tomchadwin/tom.chadw.in/_posts/2023-01-19-AlanGarner.md

 Each strand distances itself from the reader quite deliberately in its characters' language.
-Modern-day irritating intellectualism, seventeenth-century Cheshire dialect, and US military jargon in the mouths of Roman legionnaires all unsettle.
+Modern-day irritating intellectualism, seventeenth-century Cheshire dialect, and US military jargon in the mouths of Roman legionaries all unsettle.

 *Red Shift's* multiple narratives allow Garner, quite astonishingly, to place massively greater emphasis on the echoes and touches between ages, again channelled through